Russia–Syria relations: Post-Assad regime relations

+In March 2025, diplomatic talks between Russian and Syrian officials revealed Syria’s intent to restructure its $20-23 billion foreign debt, much of it owed to Russia.
+Moscow is unlikely to forgive these loans but may offer humanitarian aid instead.
+Meanwhile, Assad’s fate remains uncertain, with Russia refusing extradition despite Syrian calls for accountability.
+Syrian Alawite civilians and their families fled to Russia’s Khmeimim Air Base to seek refuge during clashes in western Syria in March 2025.

+Also in March 2025, Russian President Vladimir Putin expressed support for Syrian President Ahmed al-Sharaa, emphasizing Russia's commitment to Syria's sovereignty, independence, and territorial integrity.
+Putin offered practical cooperation on a range of issues to strengthen the historically friendly relations.
+Russia has continued to secure its key military bases in Syria, such as the Hmeimim airbase and the Tartous naval facility, despite withdrawing forces from some front-line positions in the north.

+On 31 July 2025, Syrian Foreign Minister Asaad al-Shibani met Russian Foreign Minister Sergey Lavrov in Moscow.
+Al-Shibani stressed Syria's need for Russia's support in rebuilding and stabilizing the country.
+They agreed to strengthen cooperation in infrastructure, energy, and defense.
+Russia reaffirmed its commitment to Syria's sovereignty and pledged reconstruction aid.
+Later that year, on 15 October, President Ahmed al-Sharaa met President Vladimir Putin in Moscow, declaring Syria's intention to “redefine” its relations with Russia, and both sides agreed to contintue economic cooperation.
+Sharaa reaffirmed that Syria will uphold existing agreements and allow continued Russian control over Hmeimim airbase and Tartous naval base.
+Putin in turn praised Syria's recent elections but did not agree to extradite Assad back to Syria.

 Military cooperation

 Russian naval base in Tartus

 The Russian naval facility in Tartus, Syria, was established during the Cold War under a 1971 agreement with Syria.
 It is Russia's only naval facility in the Mediterranean region and the only remaining military facility outside the former Soviet Union.

 After Russia forgave Syria 73%, or $9.6 billion, of its $13.4 billion Soviet-era debt in 2005 and became its main arms supplier, Russia and Syria at the end of the 2000s conducted talks about allowing Russia to upgrade and expand the facility at Tartus.
 Amid Russia's deteriorating relations with the West, because of the 2008 South Ossetia War and plans to deploy a US missile defense shield in Poland, President Assad agreed to the port's conversion into a permanent Middle East base for Russia's nuclear-armed warships.

-Since 2009, Russia has been renovating the Tartus naval base and dredging the port to allow access for its larger naval vessels.
+Since 2009, Russia has been renovating the Tartus naval base and dredging the port to allow access to its larger naval vessels.